ASHISH2796/FrontEnd/README.md

  relative
    > pixel -px , pt,pc
    > percentage -%
-   > em : eg 1.5em  then 1.5 time bigger or size
+   > em : eg 1.5em  then 1.5 time bigger or size - Specify a certain no of time bigger than size of current font
    > view port - vw - view width or vh view height

  Text manipulation